Spliff vs. Joint: What’s the Difference?

 What Is a Spliff?

-Spliffs are relatively straightforward to roll and smoke.
-Tobacco leaves generally result in a smoother, more consistent smoking experience than cannabis alone, as tobacco burns more evenly than dried cannabis.
 Spliffs are typically favored by those looking for an energetic high that is more cost-effective than smoking pure weed.
-However, the nicotine content in the tobacco leaves can make spliffs addictive.
-Spliffs are more popular in the UK and Europe than in the United States.
+The combination of tobacco and weed is known for delivering a heady buzz.
+However, the nicotine content in the tobacco leaves makes spliffs addictive.
+Spliffs are more prevalent in the UK, Europe, and the Caribbean than in the United States.

 What Is a Joint?

-A “joint” is sometimes described as a marijuana cigarette.
-Joints contain pure cannabis that is rolled or stuffed into a rolling paper (also known as a “joint paper”).
+A joint is sometimes described as a marijuana cigarette.
+Joints contain pure cannabis that is rolled or stuffed into a rolling paper (also known as a joint paper).
 Joints represent one of the most popular methods of smoking cannabis, as they are easy to transport and smoke on the go.
 You can roll your own or purchase a pre-rolled joint from a dispensary.

 Spliffs vs. Joints: Similarities and Differences